jLouzado/patchcording.com/content/blog/2019-03-24-tdd-immutable-tests/index.md

 For example, your unit originally set an internal state's `canProceed` and you refactored it to `shouldProceed`.
 These other units are failing because they were asserting on the value of `canProceed`.

-If you go into those failing tests and update the tests with the new assumption, it's _highly_ likely that an error will get made and you might assert `false` instead of `true` or any number of other issues.
+If you go into those failing tests and update the tests with the new assumption it's _highly_ likely that an error will get made and you might assert `false` instead of `true` or any number of other issues.
 You might even accidentally delete a test (in more complex scenarios).
 The worst part of it is that your test suite can't save you from these mistakes because it can't self-test; the Light going Green doesn't mean anything if the test implementation is giving you a false-positive.

 # Desired Behaviour